Bundang District: After 1989

 The local government announced on April 27, 1989, that it would undertake construction of a futuristic and environmentally conscious city with a population of 450,000 people.
 Sixteen dongs in the surrounding area were to be amalgamated into a single city.
 This would include nine dongs from Dolma-myeon: Bundang-dong, Sunae-dong, Seohyeon-dong, Jeongja-dong, Imae-dong, Yatap-dong, Dochon-dong, Yeosu-dong and Yul-dong; in addition to six dongs from Nakseng-myeon: Gumi-dong, Baekhyun-dong, Dongwon-dong, Geumgok-dong, Sampyeong-dong and Gungnae-dong; and one dong from Daewong-myeon: Sasong-dong (now Pangyo-dong).
 Bundang was adopted as this new district's popular name.

 In the early 1990s, the Bundang area became a planned community as a response to alleviating the excessive demand for apartments in the similarly affluent, but much older Gangnam area.
 Before this period of expansion, however, there was mostly farmland in this area.
 There are still a few farms in the Bundang area, particularly in the Pangyo area.
 As the demand for more housing continues, Bundang is expected to continue expanding.

 The primary site of construction was situated along a ten kilometer strip of the Gyeongbu Expressway, with the expectation that high quality homes would be built there.
 The government assigned the heavy responsibility of carrying out its construction plans to the Korea Land Corporation, a government-owned construction company that had carried out other large scale construction projects in the country.
 Throughout the development process there were mass demonstrations of local residents protesting the construction, petitions, and demands for countermeasures against the redevelopment project.
 Despite these numerous difficulties, through dialogue and compromise residents, construction was completed with little incident.
 Construction began on August 30, 1989, and was completed on December 31, 1996, at a cost of 4.16 trillion won.

 Education

-Bundang has 37 elementary schools, 25 middle schools and 24 high schools, also 1 university, and 1 graduate school.
+Bundang has 37 elementary schools, 25 middle schools including Saetbyoul Middle School, and 24 high schools, also 1 university, and 1 graduate school.

 Bundang is also the site of Korea International School, located in Baekhyun-dong with an American curriculum for the expatriate and English-proficient Korean community.

 On the outskirts of Bundang there is an IB World School with a boarding program for foreign students called Gyeonggi Suwon International School (GSIS).
 Given its relative affluence, many private language academies are located in Bundang.